luskaner/aoe2DELanServer/launcher-config/README.md

 - Isolated metadata directory.
 - Isolated profiles directory.
 - Hosts file (via `config-admin`).
-- Install of a self-signed certificate for the current user (only macOS/Windows) or local (in this case via `config-admin`).
+- Install of a self-signed certificate for the current user (only on Windows) or local (in this case via `config-admin`).

 It is also responsible for managing the lifecycle and communicating with `config-admin-agent`.